codatio/codat-docs/docs/smb-help-hub/codat/faq.md

 Your financial provider can only use Codat to access your data with your authorization.

 Once you allow us this access, we process the data on behalf of your provider according to our agreement with them, strict internal policies, and the law.

 We enable your provider to view, modify, or create business data depending on the agreement and the service they are delivering to you.

-#### What we do

 <ul className="card-container col-2">